Apply between 1 December 2017 and 17 January 2018

-- Duration: two academic years
+- Duration: 2 years

-- Extent: 120 credits/ECTS credits
+- Extent: 120 ECTS

-Master's Degree Programme in Internet and Game Studies aims to provide an in-depth view to the fundamental character and development of games and Internet.
+This master program provides an in-depth view of the fundamental character and development of games and Internet.
 Games have grown into an important form of culture and human interaction, expanding from entertainment to other areas of life.
-Internet and social media form an increasingly vital part of communication, social life and distribution of media and services.
-Degree Programme in Internet and Game Studies is particularly targeted at the questions of analysis, design and application of online services and digital games from user- and culturally focused perspectives.
-The programme directs students to develop academic skills like critical thinking, scientific writing and carrying out research projects while encouraging active and comprehensive involvement with the practical processes and phenomena related to games and Internet.
+Internet and social media form an increasingly vital part of communication, social life, and distribution of media and services.
+The program is particularly targeted at the questions of analysis, design and application of online services and digital games from user- and culturally focused perspectives.
+The program directs you to develop academic skills like critical thinking, scientific writing and carrying out research projects while encouraging active and comprehensive involvement with the practical processes and phenomena related to games and Internet.

-Graduates typically combine the skills and knowledge derived from Degree Programme in Internet and Game Studies with studies and proficiencies that enable them to work as experts of games and Internet in various professional roles, in research, public sector as well as in industry.
-The need for knowledgeable workforce is growing in the fields related to games and interactive media, but the students should adopt an active attitude in fashioning their own specific area of expertise and professional profile.
+Graduates typically combine the skills and knowledge derived from this program with previous studies and proficiencies that enable them to work as experts of games and Internet in various professional roles, in research, public sector as well as in industry.
+The need for the knowledgeable workforce is growing in the fields related to games and interactive media, but the students should adopt an active attitude in fashioning their own specific area of expertise and professional profile.
+As a graduate, you can take up multiple work roles that relate to the research and development of games as well as to the application of gameplay and game design for various purposes.
+Working as a university educated expert in this rapidly developing field of interactive media requires solid research and communication skills combined with an active and independent mindset, and willingness to explore and innovate new approaches to understanding and applying interactive media into practice.
 The possible jobs of graduates include researchers, developers, critics and specialists working with the interpretation, evaluation or implementation of games and social media.